 It is worth noting that you’ll be able to reconnect to matches this season though, so if your internet went down and you’d like to jump back into the game, you can do so now.

 Respawn has restricted certain tiers from playing with one another to combat boosting in Apex Legends.
+There’s no information to suggest that this is being changed for Season 15 – yet.
 So this season, players who are ranked Platinum and above can only party up with friends who are one tier different from them.

 There is no way of getting around this.

 With the cost of competing in Apex Legends, it can be difficult to achieve Apex Predator status.
-Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in ranked series 2 and 3.
+Don’t worry if you’re stuck in Gold though because, according to Respawn and EA, that’s the average rank most players achieved in previous seasons.